JackPadalino/AMSAttendance-V1/README.md

 - Using Twilio API and ngrok webhooks

 # Next steps
+### Scheduling
+- Create new version of app with rotating letter days
+- Create third version of app with rotating letter days AND MS/HS schedules
 ### Admin functions
 - Add new teacher and teacher schedule and update front end
 - Create new class